 In September 2016, Jiayin Finance adopted a share incentive plan, or the 2016 Share Incentive Plan.
 For information regarding the 2016 Share Incentive Plan, see "Management-Share Incentive Plans-2016 Share Incentive Plan."
-In September 2016 and October 2018, options to purchase 13,321,500 and 2,851,600 shares of Jiayin Finance were issued pursuant to the 2016 Share Incentive Plan to certain of our employees, respectively, among which 4,769,500 options were subsequently canceled.
-As of the date of the prospectus, 11,403,600 options are outstanding.
-All options granted under the 2016 Share Incentive Plan will be canceled upon grant of options under the 2019 Share Incentive Plan to replace such option.
+In September 2016, options to purchase 13,321,500 shares of Jiayin Finance were issued pursuant to the 2016 Share Incentive Plan to certain of our employees.

-In February 2019, we adopted a share incentive plan, or the 2019 Share Incentive Plan, which will become effective upon the completion of this offering.
-For information regarding the 2019 Share Incentive Plan, see "Management-Share Incentive Plans-2019 Share Incentive Plan."
-Upon completion of this offering, we will grant 45,614,400 options of Jiayin Group Inc. pursuant to the 2019 Share Incentive Plan to certain of our employees to replace the 11,403,600 options granted to such individuals and outstanding under the 2016 Share Incentive Plan, each four options under the 2019 Share Incentive Plan replacing one option under the 2016 Share Incentive Plan.
-Such options, once granted, will be subject to a lockup period ending 180 days after the date of this prospectus.
+[In [Month] 2018, we adopted a share incentive plan, or the 2018 Share Incentive Plan.
+For information regarding the 2018 Share Incentive Plan, see "Management-Share Incentive Plans-2018 Share Incentive Plan."
+In [Month] 2018, options to purchase shares of Jiayin Group Inc. were issued pursuant to the 2018 Share Incentive Plan to certain of our employees to replace the options granted to such individuals under the 2016 Share Incentive Plan.]